-The multi-million dollar industries behind world tours, sponsoring professional riders are anything but periodic.
+The multi-million dollar industries behind world tours, and sponsoring professional riders are anything but periodic.
 They go on even when it is out of season.
 They cater not just to pro-surfers.

 It may help if you surf, but it also doesn’t matter much.
-Whether you are a beginner, a seasoned rider, a shaper, or someone who just wants to look cool without even putting feet to wax, you can wear a surf brand.
+Whether you are a beginner, a seasoned rider, a shaper, or someone who just wants to look cool without even putting your feet to wax, you can wear a surf brand.

 Looking as cool as a surfer will have you bin the snapback, throw the trash and purchase the right shirt from the right brand.
-You may pair these with some naturally or artificially bleached hair, trashed jeans, and an oversized scoop neck.
+You may pair these with naturally or artificially bleached hair, trashed jeans, and an oversized scoop neck.

 You may also lean towards dressing like a skater, which in reality is more like a surfer.
 You can match up chinos, button-ups, and crew neck t-shirts.
 This will instantly turn you into a classy globetrotter with plenty of money for traveling and surfing.